AmitaLakhotia12/testing-apis-with-cypress/README.md

 Testing of open Rijksmuseum API using Cypress test framework for testing API requests.
+The CI pipeline is built using the circle CI.

 Test Scenarios covered: